Dashan: Dashan Live

 Since 2012 Dashan has been "on a mission to introduce stand-up comedy to China", performing in small clubs and at universities across China.
 In June 2014 he announced his plan to develop a travelling show, the Burned Out, Washed Up, Never Say Farewell tour.

 This later became known as his solo comedy special Dashan Live (大山侃大山), which he has toured throughout China and to Chinese communities abroad.

 In 2015, Dashan performed at the Flushing Comedy Club, a temporary Chinese comedy club in Flushing, Queens set up in a teahouse by Des Bishop.
 The club alternated all-Mandarin and all-English comedy nights; Dashan performed during the first all-Mandarin night.

 In May 2016, after local officials in Suzhou shut down one of his shows, he considered leaving China for good.
-In 2017 Dashan was the only Mandarin performer at the 2017 Melbourne International Comedy Festival, the third-largest international comedy festival in the world and the largest cultural event in Australia.
+In 2017 Dashan was the only Mandarin performer at the 2017 Melbourne International Comedy Festival, the third-largest international comedy festival in the world.

 Dashan considers his stand-up as a mix of Western stand-up and Chinese xiangsheng.
 In 2022, he launched another show titled Dashan’s Comedy Friends, a nearly two-hour program featuring a variety of Chinese-language comedic performances.
 Dashan’s Comedy Friends has been performed in Toronto, Canada; at the Silicomedy show in Silicon Valley, USA; and in a special performance in Vancouver, Canada.
 Local performers have also been invited to join him on stage and collaborate in the creation of the show.